European airport labour strife, staff shortages disrupt summer travel

 "This situation should not have caught us off guard," CEHAT president Jorge Marichal said in a statement on Wednesday.

 (Reporting By Allison Lampert in Montreal and Inti Landauro in Madrid.
-Additional reporting by Rajesh Kumar Singh in Chicago; Editing by David Gregorio)
+Additional reporting by Rajesh Kumar Singh in Chicago; Editing by David Gregorio and David Evans)

 ((Call 514-796-4212))